 Sue Sheridan

-Susan E. Sheridan, MIM, MBA, DHL, is a Founding Member of Patients for Patient Safety (PFPS) US and the Director of Patient Engagement Emeritus at the Society to Improve Diagnosis in Medicine (SIDM).
+Susan E. Sheridan, MIM, MBA, DHL, is a Founding Member and President and CEO of Patients for Patient Safety US (PFPS US).
 In 2022, Sheridan was appointed to the Patient Safety Working Group of the President’s Council of Advisors on Science and Technology (PCAST).
-Prior to her current roles, she served as the Patient and Family Engagement Adviser in the Center for Clinical Standards and Quality at the Centers of Medicare and Medicaid Services (CMS), the Director of Patient Engagement of the Patient-Centered Outcomes Research Institute (PCORI) and led the World Health Organization’s (WHO) Patients for Patient Safety initiative, a program under the World Health Organization (WHO) Patient Safety Program.
+Prior to her current roles, she served as Director of Patient Engagement at the Society to Improve Diagnosis in Medicine (SIDM), the Patient and Family Engagement Adviser in the Center for Clinical Standards and Quality at the Centers of Medicare and Medicaid Services (CMS), the Director of Patient Engagement of the Patient-Centered Outcomes Research Institute (PCORI) and led the World Health Organization’s (WHO) Patients for Patient Safety initiative, a program under the World Health Organization (WHO) Patient Safety Program.
+Sheridan also serves as a Board Member for the Leapfrog Group and is a member of the Lucian Leape Institute and the Future of Health.

 Sheridan had previously spent 10 years in patient advocacy inspired by adverse family experiences in the healthcare system.
 Sheridan is Co-Founder and Past President of Parents of Infants and Children with Kernicterus (PICK) as well as Consumers Advancing Patient Safety (CAPS).